 Bypass the hassle by storing your large spool in a drink koozie.
 Let a small piece of the thread hang out so it’s easy to find/use, and simply pull and cut as needed.
 See the full instructions here.

 Once you’ve used that last egg from the grocery store, make sure to save the carton it came in.
 These can be great storage spaces for loose bobbers!
 See the full instructions here.

 Some of these tips have been proven to work.
 Some not so much.
 But are still worth trying at least once.
-Anything for that 20 lb bass.
-Happy fishing.
+Anything for that 20lb bass.